 The incidence of primary infection is calculated for individuals with a first documented HCV infection, based on the date of their first positive HCV antibody or HCV RNA test result.
 This paragraph describes the incidence of recent HCV infection, including only cases of primary recent HCV infection (first diagnosis of HCV).
-The definition of recent HCV infection is consistent with the one given in the European AIDS Treatment Network's (NEAT) preferred criteria^{19,20}.
+The definition of recent HCV infection is consistent with the one given in the European AIDS Treatment Network's (NEAT) preferred criteria19.
+We have expanded this definition to include alternative criteria^{19,20}.
 This alternative definition is based on (i) detectable HCV RNA associated with an acute rise in alanine aminotransferase (ALT) greater than five times the upper limit of normal (above 200 U/l), and (ii) a documented normal ALT within the past 12 months, together with (iii) no change in antiretroviral regimen in the last six months.
-As shm has only routinely collected ALT levels since 2012, incidence rates based on the alternative criteria are reported from 2012 onwards.
+As SHM has only routinely collected ALT levels since 2012, incidence rates including the alternative criteria are reported from 2012 onwards.

 There were important differences in the incidence of the first diagnosis of recent HCV infection in terms of HIV transmission category.
-The vast majority of recent HCV infections occurred in MSM (n=816/868 [94%]).
+The vast majority of recent HCV infections occurred in MSM (n=819/873 [94%]).
 In contrast to the high prevalence of HCV in PWID or former PWID, the overall incidence of recent HCV in this group was low, occurring in only seven cases.
 This is probably due to the high background prevalence of HCV infection in former PWID, the fact that injecting drug use has become very uncommon in the Netherlands, and the effective harm-reduction programmes implemented in addictive care centres in the Netherlands.
-Thirty-one cases occurred among individuals who had acquired HIV heterosexually.
+Thirty-three cases occurred among individuals who had acquired HIV heterosexually.

-Figure 4.4 shows both the incidence of recent primary HCV infection and all primary HCV diagnoses among MSM over time.
-The overall rate of primary HCV infection was 6.9 per 1,000 person years (PY) (95% confidence interval [CI] 6.5-7.3).
-The incidence of primary infection increased from 0.28 per 1,000 PY (95% CI 0.01-1.56) in 2000 to a peak of 15.1 per 1,000 PY (95% CI 12.2-18.3) in 2007 and decreased to 1.1 per 1,000 PY (95% CI 0.6-1.9) in 2022.
+Figure 6.4 shows both the incidence of recent primary HCV infection and all primary HCV diagnoses among MSM over time.
+The overall rate of primary HCV infection was 6.8 per 1,000 person years (PY) (95% confidence interval [CI]6.4-7.12).
+The incidence of primary infection increased from 0.46 per 1,000 PY (95% CI 0.05-1.67) in 2002 to a peak of 8.6 per 1,000 PY (95% CI 6.6-11.2) in 2007 and decreased to 0.4 per 1,000 PY (95% CI 0.6-1.9) in 2022.
 When looking at those with recent HCV, the overall rate of recent HCV infection among MSM was 3.7 per 1,000 PY (95% CI 3.5-4.0).

-When the preferred NEAT recent HCV definition was used, the incidence increased from 0 diagnoses per 1,000 PY in 2000, to a peak of 8.3 and 8.5 per 1,000 PY in 2007 and 2008, respectively.
-By 2015, the incidence was 6.6 diagnoses per 1,000 PY.
-It then declined to 3.1 per 1,000 PY in 2016, before further decreasing to 1.3 diagnoses per 1,000 PY in 2020 and 0.4 per 1,000 PY in 2022.
+When the preferred NEAT recent HCV definition was used, the incidence increased from 0 diagnoses per 1,000 PY in 2000, to a peak of 8.7 and 8.6 per 1,000 PY in 2007 and 2008, respectively.
+By 2015, the incidence was 7.6 diagnoses per 1,000 PY.
+It then declined to 3.8 per 1,000 PY in 2016, before further decreasing to 1.7 diagnoses per 1,000 PY in 2022, and 0.80 per 1,000 PY in 2023.